Perfect season: International Rugby

 The French recorded a perfect season in 2022 having won all 13 matches.

 Super Rugby

 The Southern Hemisphere's principal team competition, Super Rugby, established as Super 12 in 1996 and later known as Super 14 before adopting its current name in 2011, has seen only one perfect season.
 The Crusaders, based in Christchurch and representing a large portion of the South Island of New Zealand, finished the 2002 Super 12 season with an 11–0–0 record and went on to win both of their finals matches to claim the season crown unbeaten.

 One other team has won a championship unbeaten: in 1997, the Auckland Blues (known simply as "Blues" since 2000), which at the time represented the central and southern parts of the Auckland area plus some adjacent regions to the south, finished the regular season with one draw from 11 matches.
 They also won both of their finals matches to claim the title.

+Súper Liga Americana de Rugby/Super Rugby Americas

+In the 2021 season of Súper Liga Americana de Rugby (now Super Rugby Americas), former Super Rugby club Jaguares XV completed a perfect season, finishing with a 10–0–0 record en route to a 36–28 victory over Peñarol in the final.
+The Jaguares outscored opponents by an average margin of 43.4 points and led the league with six All-SLAR First Team selections.

+Major League Rugby

+In the 2026 MLR season, the Chicago Hounds became the first team in league history to finish with a perfect season, going 10–0–0 en route to a 35–17 victory over the California Legion in the MLR Championship Final.